-- A. Tanks and Vaults - 1.
-Watertightness. - a.
-Septic tanks, vaults, pump tanks, other treatment components, risers and lids shall not allow infiltration of groundwater or surface water and shall not allow the release of wastewater or liquids through other than designed openings.
-This regulation shall apply to onsite wastewater treatment systems, as defined in Section 25-10-103(12), C.R.S. - b.
+A. Tanks and Vaults

+- 1. Watertightness - a.
+Septic tanks, vaults, pump tanks, other treatment components, risers and lids shall not allow infiltration of ground water or surface water and shall not allow the release of wastewater or liquids through other than designed openings. - b.
 Acceptable watertightness testing methods performed at a manufacturer's site or in the field include water filling the tank or vacuum testing. - 2.
-Tank Anchoring: In locations where groundwater or floodwaters may cause instability problems to the septic tank, vault, or other treatment unit in the OWTS due to flotation, the tank, vault, or unit shall be anchored in a manner sufficient to provide stability when the tank is empty.
+Tank Anchoring: In locations where ground water or floodwaters may cause instability problems to the septic tank, vault, or other treatment unit in the OWTS due to flotation, the tank, vault or unit shall be anchored in a manner sufficient to provide stability when the tank is empty.
 Risers shall be included in the buoyancy calculations. - a.
 If a manufacturer provides recommendations for anchoring designs, they may be used if they meet the conditions present at the site. - b.
-If a manufacturer does not provide recommendations for provisions to compensate for buoyancy, or if the professional engineer choose to provide the professional engineer's own designs, the anchoring system design shall be prepared by the professional engineer. - 3.
+If a manufacturer does not provide recommendations for provisions to compensate for buoyancy, or if the professional engineer chooses to provide his/her own designs, the anchoring system design shall be prepared by the professional engineer. - 3.
 Identification and Data Marking: All tanks and treatment units shall be permanently and legibly marked in a location for the purpose of inspection that is readily visible when inspected before backfilling.
 The marking inscription shall include the following: - a.
-Name of manufacturer - b.
-Model or serial number, if available - c.
-Effective volume and unit of measure - d.
-Maximum depth of earth cover and external loads the tanks is designed to resist - e.
-Inlet and outlet identifications, if relevant
+Name of manufacturer; - b.
+Model or serial number, if available; - c.
+Effective volume and unit of measure: - Maximum depth of earth cover and external loads the tanks is designed to resist; and - e.
+Inlet and outlet identifications, if relevant.

-B. Septic Tanks.
+B. Septic Tanks

-- 1. The manufacturer shall provide sufficient information to demonstrate that the tank will meet the design specification. - 2.
-Sizing Requirements: - a.
+1. The manufacturer shall provide sufficient information to demonstrate that the tank will meet the design specification.

+2. Sizing Requirements:

 Sizing for residential capacity for new installations shall be based upon the number of bedrooms according to Table 9-1: